matbesancon/hugo-site/content/post/2019-04-07-name_distances.markdown

 This sounds like a problem representable as a complete graph.
 The names are the vertices, and the weight associated with each edge $(i,j)$ is the distance between the names of the nodes.
-We want to take a subset of $k$ nodes, such that the sum of edge weights for the induced subgraph is maximum.
+We want to take a subset of $k$ nodes, such that the sum of edge weights for the induced sub-graph is maximum.
 This is therefore a particular case of maximum (edge) weight clique problem over a complete graph, which has been investigated in [1, 2] among others.